Afnanksalal/Meme-O-Matic-9000/README.md

 # Installation

-1. Clone this repository or download the ZIP file.
+Download the Extension: Go to my download page at https://meme-o-matic-9000.vercel.app/ and download the ZIP file.

+Unzip the File: Extract the contents of the ZIP file.
+Inside, you will find a folder named Meme-O-Matic-9000.
+This is the folder you will add to your browser.

-2. Open Chrome and navigate to `chrome://extensions`.
+Open Extensions Page: Open Microsoft Edge or Google Chrome and navigate to chrome://extensions or edge://extensions.

-3. Enable "Developer mode" in the top right corner.
+Enable Developer Mode: Turn on "Developer mode" in the top right corner of the page.

-4. Click "Load unpacked" and select the project folder.
+Load the Extension: Click on the "Load unpacked" button and select the Meme-O-Matic-9000 folder you just unzipped.

 # Run